Zequez/logseq-vault/pages/Entrancement.md

-- A magical spell that causes human beings to believe in a story.
+- A magical spell casted by a [[Mage]] that causes human beings to believe in a story.
+-